Geelong Football Club: Guernseys

 Geelong's traditional navy blue and white hooped guernsey has been worn since the club's inception in the mid-1800s.
 The design is said to represent the white seagulls and blue water of Corio Bay.

 The team has worn various away guernseys since 1998, all featuring the club's logo and traditional colours.

-Moniker
+Nickname

-Geelong has been nicknamed the 'Cats' since 1923.
-A run of losses prompted a local cartoonist to suggest that the club needed a black cat to bring it good luck.
+Geelong has been nicknamed the Cats since 1923.
+Following a disappointing start to the season, the Melbourne Heralds sporting cartoonist, Samuel Garnet Wells, suggested that adopting a black cat as a mascot might bring the club good luck.
+A local entrepreneur seized on the idea, producing and selling badges featuring a black cat at games.
+Shortly afterward, Geelong won four consecutive games, cementing the cat in club folklore.

-Song: "We Are Geelong"
+In earlier years, Geelong was often referred to as the Pivotonians, a name derived from the city's nickname, the Pivot.
+They were also called the Seagulls, in reference to Geelong's seaside location.

+Songs

-"We Are Geelong" is the song sung after a game won by the Geelong Football Club.
-It is sung to the tune of "Toreador" from Carmen.
-The lyrics were written by former premiership player John Watts.
-Only the first verse is used at matches and by the team after a victory.
-The song currently used by the club was recorded by the Fable Singers in April 1972.
+Geelong's official club song, "We Are Geelong", is set to the tune of "Toreador" from Carmen, with lyrics written by former premiership player John Watts.
+For many years only the first verse was performed at matches and following victories, however since the start of the 2025 season, the club has played both verses.
+The version currently used by the club was recorded by the Fable Singers in 1972.
+The lyrics are as follows: